 Mollusks are very beneficial to the environment.
 They help keep the sand in place and restock it as they’re crushed by waves and other forces.
 They also become food for fish and birds or homes for other small animals.
 Additionally, as certain kinds of mollusks scavenge and filter, they help clean the water.

 Shell history here can remind people of where they’re from, too.

 For many people around the world, they are woven into cultures and religions.
 Or shells make up a place’s very foundation.
 In fact, Sanibel Island and Captiva Island are made from seashells.
 The Calusa or “Shell Indians” who lived in the area thousands of years ago used shells as jewelry, tools, and even made shell mounds, which still form the highest elevations of some Florida islands.
 Sanibel Island has a shell festival each year to honor these precious treasures.

 After you’ve spent hours searching for the perfect seashells, why not do something to display them?
 You can gently place them in jars and bowls and place them around your home.
 Or you can get crafty.

 If you want to answer the question, ‘what is shelling?’ for yourself, Royal Shell has rentals throughout Sanibel and Captiva Islands.
-We also have options in Fort Myers and Cape Coral, just two of the cities located nearby.
+We also have options Fort Myers vacation rentals and Cape Coral vacation rentals, just two of the cities located nearby.
 If you are looking for a rental home on the beach, we have plenty of choices.
 Feel free to browse our rental homes on our website, or give our Vacation Planning Advisors a call.
 Helping you plan your dream vacation is what we love doing the most!

 Let us know what special shell treasures you find in the comments or send us a picture on our Facebook page!